Technology Leads to More Effective,

 Less Stressful Treatments

-We utilize the carvers in the fabrication of a variety of devices, the most common being the TLSO, a pediatric back brace that helps manage the growth of young spines.
+Carvers are utilized in the fabrication of a variety of devices, the most common being the TLSO, a pediatric back brace that helps manage the growth of young spines.
 Without this technology, patients would have to sit through the messy, time-consuming process of casting.
 This can be especially difficult for little ones who have sensory concerns.

 Carvers allow our orthotists to skip that step entirely.
 They simply record 29 specific measurements, which are then uploaded into CAD software.
-It’s easy and effective and a great example of making healthcare visits quicker, simpler, and more comfortable.
+It’s easy and effective, and a great example of making healthcare visits quicker, simpler, and more comfortable.

-In as little as six minutes, the carver can widdle the foam into an anatomically accurate replica of a patient’s torso.
+In as little as six minutes, the carver can whittle the foam into an anatomically accurate replica of a patient’s torso.
 As a block of foam inside rotates, the robotic arm works similarly to our own shoulder, elbow, and wrist.
 It bends and twists in order to approach from the perfect angle, cutting as it moves.
 This whole process is done with speed and precision.